 - Using the email address of a Confluence username (Sales Team)

 - Taking the name of the user from their user details. (anonymous users should see the field empty)

 - Dropdown list with 4 options ranging from Now to 1 Hour.

 - Configured Confluence username for the account to which submitted responses will be sent, e.g. Sales Team.

-- Insert the Forms macro and set the destination to username (sales_team) from the Destinations dropdown.
+- Insert the Forms macro and set the Destination to username (sales_team), from the Destination dropdown.

 - Enter a subject in the Subject field, e.g. Call Back Request.

 - Select the Submit Button tab and enter the text that you want to be displayed to users on the submit button, e.g. Call Me!.

 - Insert a Forms Input Field macro and create a field for entering a phone number using the Forms - Input macro.

 - Make it a mandatory field by selecting the Required checkbox option.